-Sexual abuse involves forcing or enticing a child or young person to take part in sexual activities, whether or not the child is aware of what is happening.
-The activities may involve physical contact including penetrative or non-penetrative acts.
-They may include non contact activities, such as involving children in looking at, or in the production of, pornographic material or watching sexual activities or encouraging children to behave in sexually inappropriate ways.
+Sexual abuse involves forcing or enticing a child or vulnerable adult to take part in sexual activities, whether or not the victim is aware of what is happening.
+The activities may involve physical contact, including penetrative or non-penetrative acts.
+They may include non contact activities, such as involving children in looking at, or in the production of, pornographic material or watching sexual activities, or encouraging children or vulnerable adults to behave in sexually inappropriate ways.